mike-goodwin/owasp-threat-dragon-desktop/README.md

 Threat Dragon is now saved as an exception to your security settings, and you can run it in the future by double-clicking it just as you can any registered app.

-## Installation for Windows ##
+## Desktop installation for Windows ##
 The .exe installer for Windows can be downloaded from the [releases folder](https://github.com/mike-goodwin/owasp-threat-dragon-desktop/releases).

-## Installation for Linux ##
+## Desktop installation for Linux ##
 Packages for both Debian and Fedora Linux on AMD64 and X86-64bit platforms can be downloaded from the [releases folder](https://github.com/mike-goodwin/owasp-threat-dragon-desktop/releases), along with snap and AppImage installers.

-# Running from command line #
+## Optionally run from command line ##
-With an installed Threat Dragon, and if the executable is in the path, then the command line interface can be called.
+With the desktop version of Threat Dragon installed then run the application as normal.
+Additionally there is a command line interface which can be used if the executable is in the environment path.
 Run this command to get help :

 `OWASP-Threat-Dragon help`